 - Why isn’t there ever any soap or toilet paper in the bathrooms?

 - Why do people scream when talking on their cell phone in public transportation?

-- Why is everyone pushing and shoving all the time?
+- Why is there so much pushing and shoving all the time?

-- Why are people trying to rip you off?
+- Why are sellers trying to rip you off?

 - Why do the train conductors take your tickets and give you what resembles a hotel room card until you reach your destination?

 So many questions.
 Mostly left to be unanswered.
 This is the problem with traveling and not speaking the language – you can’t properly react in the appropriate situation since no one will understand you anyway.

 Take last night’s dinner for example.
 We selected what looked like a reputable restaurant – were led to our table and had the waitress stand over us as we made our dining selections.
 Thankfully we were handed a picture menu – though even with these it’s hard to tell what kind of meat you could end up with.
 In a Western country you might be OK just picking something and hoping for the best but with all the obscure meats and animal parts they consume here in China I don’t want to end up with a bunch of pigs ears for dinner accidentally.
 This waitress spoke enough english to indicate where the eggs and beef were on the menu – well looks like that would be our selection.
 Oh and doufu – the one word we can remember in Chinese since it’s so similar to it’s English equivalent – tofu.